Real Estate Property Appraisals in Washington, DC, Maryland & Virginia

 Of course, you may also order a second appraisal if you believe the first one was inaccurate due to the inexperience of the appraiser or other factors.
 It’s possible a second home appraisal could turn out a different value for the property; however, if this isn’t the case, the home purchase may be at a standstill unless the homeowner is willing to lower the price.

-Schedule a Real Estate Appraisal in MD, VA, or DC
+Schedule a Real Estate Appraisal in DC, MD or VA

-Schedule your appraisal in White Oak, Rockville, and surrounding areas today by contacting Coakley Realty online or by phone at 301-637-0966!
+Schedule your home appraisal in Washington, DC, Maryland, or Virginia today by contacting Coakley Realty online or by phone at 301-637-0966!

 Your Trusted Real Estate Company Based in Rockville, MD